SWEDISH COURSES

 person holding white Android smartphone in white shirt

-Hungarian Textbooks
+Swedish Textbooks

-Textbooks are a cost-effective and time tested resource for studying Hungarian, or any language for that matter, just like when you were at school.
+Textbooks are a cost-effective and time tested resource for studying Swedish, or any language for that matter, just like when you were at school.
 Their adoption in academic settings has brought a lot of needless information into these books which on the contrary should be strictly practical.
 Textbooks offer a fixed progression with lots of grammatical terms and scholarly explanations that risks making the learning process feel like a chore.
-As with mobile apps, it is impossible to actually become fluent in the Hungarian language with one single textbook, due to the lack of real life practice and interactivity, which is why even the most diligent learners only achieve a basic language level.
+As with mobile apps, it is impossible to actually become fluent in the Swedish language with one single textbook, due to the lack of real life practice and interactivity, which is why even the most diligent learners only achieve a basic language level.

 Costs: